 A nonrefundable application fee of $100 is required.
 You must submit your application fee electronically via the University at Buffalo E-Payment system at the end of the electronic application.

-If you have a UB undergraduate degree with a minimum GPA of
+earning, a UB undergraduate degree with a minimum overall GPA of

 3.5 and are applying to the UB MS in MIS program, you do not need